StellarSt0rm/scratchclientImproved/docs/reference/User.md

 ###`#!python toggle_commenting()` { #toggle_comments data-toc-label="toggle_comments" }

 Toggles whether people can post comments on the user's profile.
 You must be logged in, and the owner of the profile, for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 **Example:**